John Ivison

 Ivison has appeared as a panelist on various Canadian public affairs programs, including the CBC News Network's Power & Politics and Cross-Country Check-Up, CTV's Power Play with Don Martin and Question Period with Evan Solomon and CPAC's Prime Time Politics with Peter Van Dusen.

 Ivison is the author of Trudeau: The Education of a Prime Minister (2019), a biography of Prime Minister Justin Trudeau into the last year of his government's first mandate.
 He is also the author of a fictional novel, The Riotous Passions of Robbie Burns.

 Ivison has written for diverse publications including the National Enquirer and in 2020 covered Canada for The Economist.
 In April 2022, he was officially sanctioned by the Russian Federation for articles opposing the invasion of Ukraine.

-Ivison was the co-founder, together with Senator Doug Finley, and first Executive Director of the Scottish Society of Ottawa (2012 - 2017), a Scottish cultural not-for-profit organization, and hosts of Hogman-eh!, Ottawa's Scottish style New Year's Eve celebration.
+Ivison was the co-founder, together with Senator Doug Finley, and first executive director of the Scottish Society of Ottawa (2012 - 2017), a Scottish cultural not-for-profit organization, and hosts of Hogman-eh!, Ottawa's Scottish style New Year's Eve celebration.

-Ivison is married to Canadian diplomat Dana Cryderman.
-He has four children, James, Fiona, William and Mollie.